Barnsley Central (UK Parliament constituency): Boundaries

 1983–1997: The Borough of Barnsley wards of Ardsley, Athersley, Central, Monk Bretton, North West, Royston, and South West.

 1997–2010: The Borough of Barnsley wards of Ardsley, Athersley, Central, Cudworth, Monk Bretton, North West, Royston, and South West.

-2010–present: The Borough of Barnsley wards of Central, Darton East, Darton West, Kingstone, Monk Bretton, Old Town, Royston, and St Helens.
+2010–2024: The Borough of Barnsley wards of Central, Darton East, Darton West, Kingstone, Monk Bretton, Old Town, Royston, and St Helens.

-Barnsley Central constituency covers most of the town of Barnsley.
-It is bordered by the constituencies of Wakefield, Hemsworth, Barnsley East, and Penistone and Stocksbridge.
+Barnsley Central constituency covered most of the town of Barnsley.
+It was bordered by the constituencies of Wakefield, Hemsworth, Barnsley East, and Penistone and Stocksbridge.

 Members of Parliament

-The constituency has had three Members of Parliament since its creation in 1983, all of whom have been from the Labour Party.
+The constituency had three Members of Parliament since its creation in 1983, all of whom were from the Labour Party.